 What are wire rope sockets ?

-Wire rope sockets are intended to be permanently fixed to the very tip of the wire rope, and provides the rope with a solid fitting for easier anchoring.
-Sockets are available in a variety of styles which are suitable for particular applications, the main types are spelter sockets and swage sockets, both of which are available in open and closed formats, and swaged or swageless, there are also poured sockets which use resins to bond to the wire.
+Wire rope sockets are intended to be permanently fixed to the very tip of the wire rope.
+They provide the rope with a solid fitting for easier anchoring.
+Sockets are available in a variety of styles which are suitable for particular applications.
+The main types are spelter sockets and swage sockets.
+Both of these are available in open and closed formats, and swaged or swageless.
+There are also poured sockets which use resins to bond to the wire.

 Sockets are utilised as an anchoring device and are frequently used in areas such as; oil platforms, bridge construction and towing.